-This year’s convention, to be held online from 11-15 October and in-person from 25 April to 8 May 2022 in China, is especially crucial because little progress has been made in protecting nature during the past 20 years.
+The convention to be held in Canada, from December 7 to 19, is especially crucial because little progress has been made in protecting nature during the past 20 years.

 Countries around the world agreed to key targets in 2002 and again in 2010, yet little action followed such agreements.

 As Reuters recently reported: “The summit hopes to set both long-term goals for mid-century and shorter-term targets for 2030 and, crucially, push for those to be enshrined in national policies.”

 During the past 20 years, “Nobody actually owned those targets.
 No wonder in 10 years’ time we discover none of those targets are fully fulfilled,” said Li Shuo, a senior climate and energy policy officer for Greenpeace China.